Nariod/Chocolatine/README.md

 # Chocolatine
+Trying to learn Nim by writing malwares.
 Chocolatine is a repo to have fun with OSEP concepts and the Nim language.

 ## But, why?
-Nim is an easy to learn, super powerful language that ticks all the requirements for malware development.
+I have spare time.

-## Install Nim
+## Install Nim on Linux
 - `sudo apt install nim mingw-w64`
 - `nimble install nimcrypto strenc winim`